 The 'Battle of Lingayen Gulf' was the main undertaking of the Japanese 'M' (ii) conquest of th Philippine islands group (21/23 December 1941).

-Next to the Greater Sunda islands group of the Netherlands East Indies, the Philippine islands group is the largest archipelago in the world, spanning a length of more than 1,150 miles (1850 km) from north to south and about 700 miles (1125 miles from east to west.
-The islands extend from latitude 5° to 22° Nand lie between longitudes 117° and 127° E. The group’s western and eastern sides are bounded by the South China Sea and the Philippine Sea respectively, unbroken by islands for 600 miles (965 km) until reaching the Palau islands group.
-On the Philippine islands' south-western side are the Sulu and Celebes Seas separating them from Borneo and Celebes in the East Indies.
+Next to the Greater Sunda islands group of the Netherlands East Indies, the Philippine islands group is the largest archipelago in the world, extending to a length of more than 1,150 miles (1850 km) from north to south and about 700 miles (1125 km) from east to west.
+The islands extend from latitude 5° to 22° N and lie between longitudes 117° and 127° E. The group’s western and eastern sides are bounded by the South China Sea and the Philippine Sea respectively, unbroken by islands for 600 miles (965 km) until reaching the Palau islands group.
+On the Philippine island groups' south-western side are the Sulu and Celebes Seas, which separate the group from Borneo and Celebes in the East Indies.
 To the north of Luzon, the northernmost of the main islands, it is only 220 miles (355 km) across the Luzon Strait to Formosa, which was at the time Japanese territory, while the Indo-Chinese mainland is 750 miles (1205 km) to the west.
-From Manila, the capital of the Philippine islands, Pearl Harbor is 5,300 miles (8530 km) to the east-north-east, while Tokyo is only 1,800 miles (2895 km) to the north-north-east.
+From Manila, the capital of the Philippine islands group, Pearl Harbor is 5,300 miles (8530 km) to the east-north-east, while Tokyo is only 1,800 miles (2895 km) to the north-north-east.

 The Philippine islands group comprises 7,083 islands and islets, of which only 2,773 had received names by 1941.
-Only 466 of the islands are larger than 1 sq mile (0.4 km˛), but there is a small number of very large islands.
-The two largest, Luzon and Mindanao, account for over two-thirds of the land area.
+Only 466 of the islands are larger than 1 sq mile (0.4 km²) in area, but there is a small number of very large islands.
+The two largest, Luzon and Mindanao, account for over two-thirds of the entire group’s land area.
 The coastal length of these islands is 12,000 miles (19310 km).
-Between 600 and 700 of the islands were populated.
+In the World War II period, between 600 and 700 of the islands were populated.

 The continental-type islands are of volcanic origin, and eruptions, earthquakes and landslides constitute hazards.
 The islands are rugged and mountainous with the highest elevation being Mt Apo at 9,691 ft (2954 m) on southern Mindanao.
 Valleys are interspersed with rocky, terraced mountains, hills and ridges extending the length of the islands, most of which are oriented roughly north/south.
 Spurs and fingers run off many of the ridges.
 Only Luzon and Mindanao have extensive lowlands, and highly varied vegetation ranges from dense hardwood forests covering 70% of the land to scrub tree- and brush-covered areas to open grasslands.
 The trees include teak, ebony, ironwood and cypress plus a number of native hardwoods.
 About 19% of the Philippine islands' land area is considered arable with the river valleys and plains possessing extremely fertile volcanic soil.
 In the southern islands coral limestone composes much of the soil.
 The coasts are often rocky and edged with cliffs, although suitable landing beaches are found in many areas, especially within the numerous bays and gulfs.
 Coastal swamps with mangroves and nipa palm are found in some areas.
 The beaches are frequently wide with few, if any, natural obstacles.
 Access inland varies between some level coastal plains to gradually rising terraced slopes to hills and ridges.
 Water is abundant on most islands with significant rivers found on the larger ones.

 The 11 largest islands constitute 95% of the land mass, and in descending order of size these are Luzon, Mindanao, Samar, Negros, Palawan, Panay, Mindoro, Leyte, Cebu, Bohol and Masbate.
-The Philippine islands are divided into three main areas: Luzon in the north, the largest island; Mindanao in the south, the second largest island; and the Visayas in the central portion.
-The Visayas surround the Visayan and Sibuyan Seas and consist of the last nine islands listed above and 6,000 smaller islands covering 33,000 sq miles (85470 km˛).
+The Philippine islands group is divided into three main areas: Luzon in the north, the largest island; Mindanao in the south, the second largest island; and the Visayas in the central portion.
+The Visayas surround the Visayan and Sibuyan Seas and consist of the last nine islands listed above and some 6,000 smaller islands covering 33,000 sq miles (85470 km²).

 The Philippine army, advised and supplied by the USA, included a small Philippine army air corps of some 500 men with 40 aircraft.
 The existing Insular Constabulary, a 5,000-man professional and national militarised police created in 1901, was included in the army as the Philippine Constabulary Division under the command of Major General Guillermo Francisco, who retained control of the constabulary under the Japanese.
 There was no navy, just a small Army Off Shore Patrol, which was to have received motor torpedo boats.
 There were also US Army and US Navy presences as well as the Philippine Scouts, a component of the US Army.
 The Philippine Scouts were considered a well-trained and disciplined force comprising Filipino rank and file under US Army officers with a leavening of Filipino officers.